namx05/owasp-scs/docs/SCWE/index.md

 title: Smart Contract Security Weakness Enumeration (SCWE)
 ---

+<a href="https://github.com/OWASP/owasp-scstg/weaknesses">:material-github: GitHub Repo</a>

 ??? info "About the SCWE"

-    The Smart Contract Security Weakness Enumeration (SCWE) is a list of common security and privacy weaknesses in mobile applications.
+    The Smart Contract Security Weakness Enumeration (SCWE) is a list of common security and privacy weaknesses in smart contracts.
 It is intended to be used as a reference for developers, security researchers, and security professionals.
 It acts as the bridge between the [SCSVS](https://scs.owasp.org/SCSVS) and the [SCSTG](https://sas.owasp.org/SCSTG).

     <center>
     <img src="../assets/scwe-overview.png" style="width: 50%; border-radius: 5px; margin: 2em" />
     </center>

     For its definition we draw inspiration from the [Common Weakness Enumeration (CWE)](https://cwe.mitre.org/), which is a community-developed list of common software security weaknesses.
-The SCWE is intended to be a **complementary list to the CWE**, focusing specifically on security weaknesses in mobile applications.
+The SCWE is intended to be a **complementary list to the CWE**, focusing specifically on security weaknesses in smart contracts.

-    A **weakness** is a security or privacy issue that can be introduced into a mobile application.
+    A **weakness** is a security or privacy issue that can be introduced into a smart contracts.
 Weaknesses are categorized by the MASVS categories and controls.
-For example, a weakness related to the use of insecure random number generators is categorized under the `MASVS-CODE-1` control.
+For example, a weakness related to the use of insecure random number generators is categorized under the `SCSVS-CODE-1` control.

     Each weakness contains the following information: